 Canal Grande is the main waterway in Venice and it separates one half of the city from the other.
 It’s almost 4 kilometers (2.5 miles) long, but there are just 4 bridges spanning the Grand Canal and hardly any walkways next to it.

-The best way to experience the surroundings of Canal Grande is from the water and you can do so by taking a Vaporetto water bus, water taxi, or a gondola.
+The best way to experience the surroundings of Canal Grande is from the water and you can do so by taking a Vaporetto water bus, a boat tour, or a gondola (keep in mind that gondolas will only bring you to a small part of the canal).
 The nicest part of the canal that you really shouldn’t miss is that southwest of the Rialto Bridge.
 So if you take a boat between St. Mark’s Square and Rialto Bridge, you’re sure to see the best of it!

-TIP: It’s best to get a public transport ticket for a day and hop on and off the boats as much as you like.
+TIP: It’s best to get a public transport ticket for the entire duration of your visit and hop on and off the boats as much as you like.
 It costs just a fraction of what gondolas or water taxis cost.

 2. St Mark’s Square